itsnotmily/itsnotmily.github.io/README.md

 ## 🧔 About Me

-I am an Electronic Engineer and I have a passion for technology, movies, music and videogames. 📷 This website serves as a platform for me to share my experiences and creations with others who share the same interests.
+I'm an Electronic Engineer and I have a passion for technology, movies, music and videogames. 📷 This website serves as a platform for me to share my experiences and creations with others who share the same interests.

 ## 💡 Features

 - Gaming section for sharing my game information and tips 🎮
 - Projects section for sharing scripts and projects I created 💻
 - AI section to share some results I created using AI 🤖

+## 🌱 Currently Learning

+- Python

 ## 💻 Technology